vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 pip3 install dotenv langchain langchain_community
 ```

-Now create a .env file in the same directory to place your Hugging face api credentials like this
+Now create a .env file in the same directory to place your Hugging Face api credentials like this

 ```python
 HUGGINGFACEHUB_API_TOKEN = hf_KKNWfBqgwCUOHdHFrBwQ.....